Planning a Show

 These guests may also be able to help you promote your show by inviting their audience to watch.

-Participant feeds can be added to the studio by sharing an Invite Link that your guest open in a web browser or the Stage TEN Connect App for iOS.
-To ensure participant feeds look their best, make sure to send them the Before-You-Go-Live Checklist, and do a Tech Check in advance.
+Participant feeds can be added to the studio by sharing an Invite Link that your guest open in a web browser or the .
+To ensure participant feeds look their best, make sure to send them the , and do a Tech Check in advance.
 When it comes to quality, their device can matter almost as much as the one you use to run the Studio.

 Are you planning on using overlays?
 Featuring or revealing products?
 Showing media assets like images or videos during your show?